sibala/System-och-integration-FSU24D/05-lecture/README.md

 - Build on the previous code, rewrite all endpoints using database queries to perform CRUD, instead of using the local array

+## Exercise 06-express-mysql-refactored
+- Move the code for DB connection to config/db.ts
+- Build on the previous code, refactor all endpoints to routes and controllers
+- Helper functions such as logError may be moved to utils/logUtils.ts